Frances Rosenthal Kallison: Work

 For much of her life, Kallison worked alongside her husband and his family managing the family enterprises, including the largest farm and ranch supply store in the Southwest, and a ranch that bred prize-winning Hereford cattle, Angora goats, and sheep.
 Most of the ranch became part of Government Canyon State Natural Area in 2002.

-During the Depression, Kallison led the National Council of Jewish Women to lobby the city of San Antonio to open a maternity ward at the public hospital, as well as a well-baby clinic and prenatal clinic.
+During the Great Depression, Kallison led the National Council of Jewish Women to lobby the city of San Antonio to open a maternity ward at the public hospital, as well as a well-baby clinic and prenatal clinic.
 She also worked for the repeal of Texas's poll tax.

 After World War II, Kallison was among the founders of the Ladies' Auxiliary to the Bexar County Sheriff's Mounted Posse, a precision riding team that regularly performed at parades and expositions and at hospitals and orphanages.
 In 1948 she served as captain of the posse.
 The Mounted Posse appeared on-screen in Two Guys from Texas (1948), Rio Grande (1950), and in an episode of The Cisco Kid.
 Funds raised went to the public hospital and other charities.

 Kallison was a long-time supporter of the arts, from small artists' projects to serving as a trustee of the San Antonio Museum Association and the Witte Museum.

 In her late 60s, Kallison's long-time interest in Jewish history motivated her to return to school.
 She received a master's degree from Trinity University in San Antonio.
 In 1979, she helped establish the Texas Jewish Historical Society.
 She has been called "the acknowledged authority on the history of the Jews of San Antonio."